cyndichin/RWiOSBootcamp/README.md

 **Goals**:

-- Become an iOS Developer
+- Get hired as an iOS Developer / Engineer
-- Develop mobile applications to empower others and to encourage lifelong learning
+- Develop mobile applications that enable others to learn how to code
-- Volunteer and teach kids how to code
+- Obtain opportunities to teach others how to build apps

-**Hobbies / Interests**: Snowboarding, Rockclimbing, Solving Puzzles, Playing Boardgames, Completing 30 Day Challenges
+**Hobbies / Interests**: Snowboarding, Rockclimbing, Solving Puzzles, Playing Boardgames, Completing 30 Day Challenges, Volunteering